Levine-l/dissertation_code/README.md

 ## Running the notebooks

-The notebooks were developed firstly in local, but later and primarily in Google Colab because of data storage.
+The notebooks were developed locally and in Google Colab.
+The data intensive stages were run primarily in Colab because the data were stored in Google Drive.

 Main Python packages include: